Maple Leaf Foods Inc. Multi-Year Accessibility Plan

-- Training is provided as soon practicable within the onboarding process and on a continuous basis in respect to any changes made to the Maple Leaf Foods Accessibility policies, which is reviewed and updated biennially.
+- Training is provided as soon practicable within the onboarding process and on a continuous basis in respect to any changes made to the Maple Leaf Foods Accessibility policies

 - Completion of training is tracked and recorded.
 These records consist of the dates and number of individuals to whom the training was provided.

 Maple Leaf Foods welcomes customer feedback to improve the accessibility of products and services.
 We are committed to arrange, upon request, for the timely provision of accessible formats and communication supports for persons with disabilities to provide us feedback in a manner that is most convenient to them.
 This will be done through multiple communication channels such as in person, by telephone, in writing, by email, or any other electronic format.
 We believe that collecting feedback will help us learn about barriers in the workplace so we can work on making them accessible, if possible.

 Maple Leaf Foods is committed to inclusive and accessible employment practices across all stages of the employment cycle to attract, retain, and accommodate people with disabilities.
 The organization will take the necessary steps to meet the employment regulations under relevant accessibility legislation relating to recruitment and selection, return to work, individual accommodation, workplace emergency response information, and performance management and talent development.

 Recruitment, Selection, and Notice to Successful Applicants

 - During the recruitment process, Maple Leaf Foods will continue to notify the public including job applicants who are selected to participate in an assessment, that accommodations are available upon request for those with disabilities.